NehaDas25/Historical-Evolution-of-AI-Research---A-Decade-Wise-Comparative-Analysis/README.md

 ## 🏷 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the `LICENSE` file for more information.

 ## 📧 Contact